emilsharkov/holy-bible-api/README.md

 ### Disclaimer
 This project is open-source meaning that each user that wants to run this project needs to provide their own data to the API.
 The data I am using has been source from the [Word Project](https://www.wordproject.org/bibles/audio/index.htm) for the audio and [Holy-Bible-JSON](https://github.com/emilsharkov/Holy-Bible-JSON) and [Holy-Bible-XML](https://github.com/Beblia/Holy-Bible-XML-Format) for the text.

 Please double check this data with the real thing before using it.
-This data has been first parsed by me then parsed before me an unknown amount of times.
-This could cause there to be mistakes so please use the APIs and SDKs with caution.
+This data has been first parsed from another data source then again reparsed by me.
+This could cause there to be mistakes so please use the API with caution.
 If any are open to helping contribute to the verification of the data sources, it would be much appreciated.